MengjiaoH/ospray-module-tubes/README.md

 Data Structure
 --------------
-In this module, the name of geometry is "tubes" and we need commit a "nodeData" and a "lineData" to OSPRay. nodeData and lineData are both vector contains a list of node and a list of line.
+In this module, the name of geometry is "tubes" and we need commit a "nodeData" and a "linkData" to OSPRay.
+Users can also commit "colorData" to have color per node.
+"nodeData" and "linkData" are both vector contains a list of node and a list of line.
-The basic node struct contains: position, radius, partIndex(used for neuron color).
+The basic node struct contains: position, radius.
-The basic line struct contains: current node index, its predecessor index and partIndex.
+The basic line struct contains: current node index, its predecessor index.

-All struct you can find in 'importer.h' under apps folder or in 'Tubes.h' under ospray/geometry folder.
+All struct you can find in 'Neuron.h' under ospray/geometry folder.